lsinfo3/itc-conference/awards/lifetime-achievement-award.md

 **Nomination Timeline for 2025**<br/>
 Deadline for nominations: February 28, 2025

-Nominations are to be sent by email to the committee chair, xy:
+The nomination materials must be e-mailed by February 28th, 2025 to the committee chair Michela Meo at: michela.meo@polito.it with "Arne Jensen Lifetime Award Nomination" in the subject line.

-Notifications by March 31st.
+Notifications shall be sent by March 31st.